Enterprise Earth: History

 Their second studio album Embodiment was released on April 14, 2017, and peaked at No. 6 on the Billboard Heatseekeers Chart.

 On December 13, 2018, the band released a video for "He Exists", as an advance single to Luciferous, which was released through Entertainment One and Good Fight Music on April 5, 2019.
 Loudwire named it one of the 50 best metal albums of 2019.
+The Billboard "Emerging Artists" chart dated for April 20, 2019 placed Enterprise Earth at number 27.
+On May 20, 2019, the band released a live EP of them having a session performance with Audiotree Live.

 On June 19, 2020, the band surprise released the Foundation of Bones EP.
 On September 10, 2021, the band announced their fourth album, The Chosen, would be due in January 2022, and also released its lead single "Where Dreams Are Broken".
 Shortly after, it was announced that frontman Dan Watson would be sitting out of the band's upcoming tours and would be replaced with live vocalist Travis Worland.
 On April 12, 2022, Watson announced he had departed the band.
 On May 2, touring vocalist Travis Worland was announced as the band's new permanent vocalist, and the band released their first single with him, "Psalm of Agony", the next month.
+In January 2023, the band released two more new singles with him titled "Death Magick" and "The World Without Us".

+On October 11, 2023, the band announced their fifth album, Death: An Anthology, would be released on February 2, 2024. along with the release of the first single of the new album titled "King Of Ruination" featuring Ben Duerr from Shadow of Intent.
+Two more singles from the album would be released in late 2023 titled "The Reaper's Servant" featuring Spite's Darius Tehrani and "Casket of Rust".
+A music video for the track "Blood and Teeth" was released on February 2, 2024, coinciding with the album release.

+On January 16, 2025, the band announced they would independently release a new EP on January 30 titled Descent Into Madness.
+They also released a music video for the song "I. The Descent" from the EP.
+A music video for the track "III.
+Shadows Below" was released on January 30, 2025 coinciding with the EP's release.